nrs-org/novelslop/content/vol_01/chap_06.typ

   And it helped that she spent quite a lot of time with remembering names during her struggles with the history textbook.

-  Just as Mona finished her almost-incoherent answer, Uta grabbed both of her hands in great delight.
+  Just as Mona finished her almost-incoherent answer, Uta could not hide her excitement. grabbed both of her hands in great delight.

   "You remembered my name?
-Thank you very much!", Uta smiled even brighter, a smile which could be comparable to that of an idol, "Ah, I wanted to ask you something, Narumi-san."
+Thank you very much!", Uta grabbed both of Mona's hands.
+On her face was even brighter smile, a smile which could be comparable to that of an idol, "Ah, I wanted to ask you something, Narumi-san."

   Appetizer is over.
 Now onto the main dish.